 To get started, follow these steps:

-3. Select a stage and add automation(s) as a follow-up, then select a template and set up the reminders (optional).
+2. Select a stage, add or edit automation(s) as a follow-up, then select a template.

 4. Save the pipeline.
 Once the automation is added you can see it by going to the pipeline page and clicking the automation icon above the stage.